virteal/l8/README.md

     -- task completion monitoring, for task users .then( ... )        -- Promise/A protocol, tasks are promises
     .node( callback )   -- Node.js style callback.
-Also .node( promise, cb)
+Also .node( promise, cb) .join()             -- pause task until all subtasks are done

-    -- task completion handling, for task implementers .progress( block )  -- block to run when a subtask is done or step walked .success(  block )  -- block to run when task is done without error .failure(  block )  -- block to run when task is done but with error .final(    block )  -- block to run when task is all done (after .defer())
+    -- task completion handling, for task implementers .defer(    body )   -- push a block to execute when task is almost done .progress( block )  -- block to run when a subtask is done or step walked .success(  block )  -- block to run when task is done without error .failure(  block )  -- block to run when task is done but with error .final(    block )  -- block to run when task is all done (after .defer())

+    -- task "local" variables, subtasks inherit them, a binding store them .var( name, val )   -- define a new variable in current task's binding .get( name )        -- get value of task local variable .set( name, val )   -- set value of task local variable .binding( name )    -- return binding where task local variable is stored

     -- task state related
     .state              -- return state of task, I->[Run|Pause]*->Success/Fail